AngelaFabregues/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

               - propertyIndex = true
               - name = "jcr:content/metadata/imageType"

-Rules are defined per nodeType and each rule has one or more property definitions determine which properties are indexed.
-Below is the canonical index definition structure
+Rules are defined per nodeType.
+Each rule has one or more property definitions to determine which properties to index.
+Find below the canonical index definition structure:

     ruleName (nt:unstructured)
       - inherited (boolean) = true